-Prior to their current appointment, the Joint MDs, as senior executives in the management team supporting the Executive Chairman, have acquired considerable experience and knowledge of the businesses of the Group.
+The Joint MDs, as senior executives in the management team supporting the Executive Chairman, have acquired considerable experience and knowledge of the businesses of the Group.
 Mr Gary Xie is overall in charge of the Group's management, business and financial strategy, investments and operations.
 Mr Gary Xie with his financial skills takes charge of financial management and has oversight over the Group's financial reporting and regulatory compliance.
 Mr Andy Xie is overall responsible for the Group's management, business, operations and investments.
-Mr Andy Xie with his engineering background has oversight over the Group's technology and operational needs.
+Mr Andy Xie with his background in information technology has oversight over the Group's information technology management.